mobyinc/Cathode/README.md

 end
 ```

-## Overriding default actions
+## Replacing & Overriding Default Actions
 Of course, you won’t want to use Cathode’s default actions in every scenario.
-To
+There are two ways to supply your own behavior:

+  * *Replacing* the action allows you to override what the action does but still
+    go through the normal Cathode request pipeline, so you’ll still be able to
+    use request helpers like `body` and `status`.
+Use the `replace` method at
+    the action level or the `replace_action` method at the resource level.
+  * *Overriding* the action allows you to remove the action from Cathode’s
+    request pipeline and requires you to do all the processing and rendering
+    logic yourself.
+Overriding an action causes it to be run in the context of
+    the *Rails request*, as if you were in a normal controller.
+You won’t have
+    access to any Cathode helpers like `body` and `status`, but you will have
+    access to anything a controller would, like `request` and `render`.
+Use the
-use your own logic, either use the `override_action` method at the resource
+    `override` method at the action level or the `override_action` method at the
-level, or the `override` method inside an action block.
-For example, to show a
-random sale instead on the `show` action, these are functionally equivalent:
+    resource level.
+Prefer `replace` over `override`.

 ```ruby
 resource :sales, actions: [:all] do